ika-rwth-aachen/acdc/.github/ISSUE_TEMPLATE/basic---issue-template-.md

 ---

 > Please make sure that you have googled, asked ChatGPT or searched for the problem before you post an issue here!
 Thanks!
-> Provide as much information as possible will help us to solve the problem as fast as possible!
+> Providing as much information as possible will help us to solve the problem as fast as possible!

 ## Setup (Virtual Machine, Ubuntu, Windows)